mediasp/hold/README.md

 ## An Introduction

-The persistence library contains a set of interfaces for, and implementations of, the [http://martinfowler.com/eaaCatalog/repository.html](Repository pattern) in Ruby.
+The hold library contains a set of interfaces for, and implementations of, the [http://martinfowler.com/eaaCatalog/repository.html](Repository pattern) in Ruby.

 To summarize, the idea is that